FROLIANI/HerConnect/README.md

 The data then is kept for more efficiency and enable enable them to support to grow their activities.
 The app has the following categories

 1.User friend interface
+2.Login and Registration System: Securely implemented for field officers to access their accounts

 3. Enrollment Feature: Allows field officers to register farmers, collecting name, phone number, location, unique ID, and preferred vegetable bundle.
-4. 2.
-Login and Registration System: Securely implemented for field officers to access their accounts

 4   Payment Feature: Records money paid by farmers and includes a live payment feature (integration with mobile money services).